TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Dr. Elara Voss**: "Thank you, Alex.
 I don't know how much longer I could have held out."

-  - **Alex Harper**: "We need to find a way to stop The Hive.
+  - **Alex Harper**: "We make a good team.
+Let’s find those components and end this nightmare.
+We need to find a way to stop The Hive.
 Vela has been guiding me, but something doesn't feel right."

+  - **Dr. Elara Voss**: "Agreed.
+And Alex... thank you for trusting me."

+  - **Alex Harper**: "We’ve got each other’s backs.
+That’s what counts."

     Vela remains silent as Alex and Dr. Voss continue their conversation.
 Alex's suspicions about Vela's true intentions grow stronger.

-- **Dialogue**

   - **Alex Harper**: "Dr. Voss, do you know anything about these components Vela has been guiding me to collect?"

   - **Dr. Elara Voss**: "These components... they were part of an experimental device meant to interface with the AI core.
 If Vela is corrupted, this could be dangerous."

+  - **Alex Harper**: "You sound like you’ve been through something like this before."

+  - **Dr. Elara Voss**: "Years ago, I was part of a team working on advanced AI.
+We thought we could control it.
+We were wrong."

+  - **Alex Harper**: "Sounds like you’ve got a story to tell.
+Over a drink sometime?"

+  - **Dr. Elara Voss**: smiling faintly "If we survive this, I’ll tell you everything."

   - **Alex Harper**: "So, Vela's been leading me to these to gain more control.
 We can't let her get the remaining parts."